indranildeveloper/indranildeveloper-kepler.gl/UPGRADE-GUIDE.md

 #### Dependency Upgrade

 - **react** and **react-dom**: minimum required version is now `^16.3`
 - **react-redux** is upgraded to `^7.1.3`.
 If you have older version of `react-redux` in your app.
-You will have error loading kepler.gl, likely due to multiple version of `react-redux` installed.
+You will have error loading indranildeveloper-kepler.gl, likely due to multiple version of `react-redux` installed.
 - **react-palm**: required version is now `^3.1.2`.
 - **react-route**: if you are using `react-router`, we suggest using `^3.2.5` to avoid `React 16.8` lifecycle deprecation warning in the console.